alexhyer/algo_trading/README.md

 # algo_trading
-Multiple trading strategties backtested and applied in python
+Backtest and apply trading strategies on BTC using python

-Alice:
+Single entry:
-Alice is a trend following strategy.
-When the price has high momentum in a directing it tries to trade in that direction.
+Each trade has only a single entry level with a set offset from where the trade triggers

-Boris:
+DCA entry:
-Boris is a range trading strategy.
-It creates upper and lower bands based on standard deviation and tries to trade reversals when the bands are exceeded.
+Each trade has three entry levels, each a defined amount and percentage from where the trade triggers

-With these algos you can run low or high risk depending on the leverage you choose.
+These algos define their risk by looking at their worst historical performance.
+This can be scaled to whatever level is desired via leverage and position sizing.
 No matter how you use this you bear all financial responsibility.